yfyaun/Predictive-T2U-Association-ISAC/README.md

 # Predictive Target-to-User Association in Complex Scenarios via Hybrid-Field ISAC Signaling

-This repository contains the simulation code for the paper titled "Predictive Target-to-User Association in Complex Scenarios via Hybrid-Field ISAC Signaling" submitted to IEEE Vehicular Technology Conference 2025.
+This repository contains the simulation code for the paper titled "Predictive Target-to-User Association in Complex Scenarios via Hybrid-Field ISAC Signaling" accepted by IEEE Vehicular Technology Conference 2025.

 ## Running the Simulation